Top Canadian Iron Ore Stocks to Buy in December 2023

 The company's distribution plan is to pay out a set amount and additional amounts depending on the iron ore price.
 This is why we saw its yield skyrocket to the 16% range during the pandemic and rising commodity prices.

-It won't be a company that will provide you with a ton of capital appreciation, except in the case of another potential commodity boom.
-And even though this company has a royalty structure, Labrador Iron Ore Royalty's stock price will heavily depend on the overall price of iron ore.
-But with a high dividend yield, we really don't need it to.
+And even though this company has a royalty structure, Labrador Iron Ore Royalty’s stock price will heavily depend on the overall price of iron ore.
+But with a high dividend yield, we really don’t need it to.

 Champion Iron (TSE:CIA)

-Champion Iron is engaged in the exploration and development of iron ore properties in Quebec and Newfoundland, Canada.
+Champion Iron (TSE:CIA) is engaged in the exploration and development of iron ore properties in Quebec and Newfoundland, Canada.
 It trades under the ticker symbol CIA.

 The company's projects include Fire Lake North, Powderhorn/Gullbridge, Moire, Quinto Claims, Harvey Tuttle, and O'keefe-Purdy.
 The company is the 2nd largest hub of high-grade exports globally.

-The company has grown EBITDA from just over $250M in 2019 to over $926M in Fiscal 2022.
+The company has grown EBITDA from just over $250M in 2019 to a peak of $926M in Fiscal 2022, before setting on $555M in Fiscal 2023.
+The reason for the fluctuations is quite simply, the price of Iron Ore.

 In early 2022, the company started paying a $0.10 a share dividend, a bonus for those looking to capture passive income through a commodity investment.
-With a market cap of $2.7B at the time of writing, the company is larger than Labrador Iron Ore; however, the business models are much different.
+With a market cap of $3.09B at the time of writing, the company is larger than Labrador Iron Ore; however, the business models are much different.

 As mentioned, Labrador is an off-the-top royalty company, while Champion Iron is a producer.